libktx/ktx/assets-async/README.md

     val batch: Batch = SpriteBatch()
     // Suspending the coroutine until the `batch` is added: assetStorage.add("batch", batch)
-    // Now our `batch` will be available under "batch" path.
+    // Now our `batch` will be available under "batch" path
+    // and `Batch` class.
   }
 }
 ```